bhnord/activities/events.md

 It’s the kickoff of Mass Beer Week and you’re invited to join us in the taproom Join us on Saturday for a guided tasting and tour of our brewery.

-### Addams Family @ Wang Theatre

-A comical feast that embraces the wackiness in every family, THE ADDAMS FAMILY is the magnificently macabre hit musical featuring everyone’s favorite creepy, kooky characters.

 ### Cocktails for Community

 TICKETS HERE: https://support.sscmusic.org/event/cocktails-for-community/e663994Join us for a night of celebrating SSC's Creative Arts Therapies and ImagineARTS programs through powerful storytelling and conversation with local leaders, and live performances from our community.